 During a four-day New Orleans stay, I visited Mardi Gras World with my group from the Collette Tours of America’s Music Cities.

 At Mardi Gras World we learned Mardi Gras history, facts, and misconceptions in a fascinating documentary movie and then had a guided tour of the warehouse to see parade floats and sculptures in various stages (from concept to complete).

 Some things I learned included that the French Quarter is too small for floats, there are over 75 Mardi Gras parades, Mardi Gras is a season rather than a single day, and much more.

-While Mardi Gras parades are free to attend, building floats is a big business.
+While Mardi Gras parades are free to attend, building floats is big business.
 Some floats can cost half a million dollars.
 Of the hundreds of floats and sculptures, we saw at Mardi Gras World, perhaps the music superstars were most appropriate since I was on a music theme tour.

 I saw sculpted figures of Jimi Hendrix, Willie Nelson, KISS, and Elvis Presley.
-But there is countless classic, fun, erotic, ethnic, historical, quirky, and outrageous figures to see.
+But there are countless classic, fun, erotic, ethnic, historical, quirky, and outrageous figures to see.
 Mardi Gras World workers are also responsible for constructing Chick-Fil-A cow sculptures and other corporate symbols.